Battle of Bazentin Ridge: Night assembly

 Six brigades with 22,000 infantry and supporting troops, had to assemble closer than 500 yd to the Germans, at night, without being noticed.
 On 13 July, the British discovered that the Germans were eavesdropping on the field telephones of the 62nd Brigade (Brigadier-General George Gater); as a ruse, a call was made that operations had been postponed.
-In the 9th (Scottish) Division area, the 26th Brigade (Brigadier-General A. B. Ritchie) and the 27th Brigade (Brigadier-General S. W. Scrase-Dickens) were to lead the attack, with the 1st South African Brigade (Brigadier-General H. T. Lukin) in reserve.
+In the 9th (Scottish) Division area, the 26th Brigade (Brigadier-General Archibald Ritchie) and the 27th Brigade (Brigadier-General Spencer Scrase-Dickens) were to lead the attack, with the 1st South African Brigade (Brigadier-General Henry Lukin) in reserve.
 The 26th Brigade was to assemble on the north slope of Caterpillar Valley, with the left flank on the Montauban–Longueval road, covered by machine-gun posts on the right.
 The two attacking battalions were to be screened 200–300 yd from the German lines, on the crest of a ridge south of Longueval, by four platoons with Lewis guns.
 The screening force went forward on the night of 13/14 July to a line of shell-holes made for them by 6-inch howitzers.
 The screening platoons were followed by three officers and 24 markers from each battalion, to the parallel Bernafay Wood–Longueval and the Montauban–Longueval roads, which were the left flank positions of the battalions.

 Each battalion was to form up in columns of two companies and each company in column of platoons, in single rank at 70 yd intervals, to make eight infantry lines.
 The markers stopped in threes 70 yd apart and two then moved right at 90°, laying two 150 yd tapes in succession to mark the front of the platoon waves.
 The battalions moved forward by companies, in single-file, over the road running south of Bernafay Wood to Montauban at 12:25 a.m. and up the roads to the left markers; the platoons arrived and turned right along the tape.
 A section of the 26th Mortar Battery and sections of the 26th Machine Gun Company followed each battalion and the 26th Brigade assembly was complete by 3:00 a.m.
 Two machine-gun sections stayed with the support battalion in Montauban Alley and the rest of the guns and mortars waited with the reserve battalion, south of Montauban.
 There was unusually little German artillery-fire on Caterpillar Valley and the brigade lost seven casualties.